The Nectarie Café

 A Parisian Register in a Texas Morning

 San Antonio's daytime dining scene has long been defined by huevos rancheros, breakfast tacos, and the kind of generosity that measures value in portion size.
 Against that backdrop, the French bistro breakfast occupies a narrower, more deliberate position.
-The Nectarie Café reads as exactly that kind of counterpoint: a Parisian-inflected breakfast and lunch operation where the pastry program is the organizing principle, not a supporting act.
+The Nectarie Café is a French-Inspired Bistro Café in San Antonio, priced around $20 per person, with a Parisian-inflected breakfast and lunch operation where the pastry program is the organizing principle, not a supporting act.
 In American cities, this format tends to cluster in coastal markets.
-Finding it in San Antonio places it in a peer set closer to Cullum's Attaboy on the French-influenced end of local dining, while sitting at a distinctly lighter, more daytime-focused register than the dinner-driven French canon represented nationally by restaurants like Le Bernardin in New York City or Alain Ducasse's Louis XV in Monte Carlo.
+Finding it in San Antonio places it in a local context that is lighter and more daytime-focused than the dinner-driven French canon represented nationally by restaurants like Le Bernardin in New York City or Alain Ducasse's Louis XV in Monte Carlo.

 The Tension at the Heart of French Bistro Cooking